vercel/next.js/docs/basic-features/data-fetching.md

 You should use `getStaticProps` if:

-- The data required to render the page is available at build time ahead of a user's request.
+- The data required to render the page is available at build time ahead of a user’s request.
 - The data comes from headless CMS.
 - The data can be publicly cached (not user-specific).
 - The page must be pre-rendered (for SEO) and be very fast — `getStaticProps` generates HTML and JSON files, both of which can be cached by a CDN for performance.